canada-ca/canada-ca.github.io/_posts/2019-08-23-student-loans.md

 <figure>
 <img class="img-responsive border" alt="needed."
  src="/images/ei-mat-benefits/ei-benefits-before.jpg"/>
-<figcaption><small>"People didn't even consider the benefits being used in combination.
-They focused on the higher number, thinking it was the total.</small></figcaption>
+<figcaption>People didn't even consider the benefits being used in combination.
+They focused on the higher number, thinking it was the total.</figcaption>
 </figure>

 <details class="col-md-8">